Simon Collins

 “People living with HIV should have the choice to be actively involved in all aspects of our care.
 The latest information should be available in language that is easy to understand.
 This is so we can make informed decisions about our health.”

 He co-ordinates the treatment information services including the phoneline and the website.
-Since 2003, he has edited HIV Treatment Bulletin and he also edits the i-Base treatment guides and the treatment training manual for advocates.
-In 2017, he produced ART in pictures: HIV treatment explained.
+Since 2003, he has edited HIV Treatment Bulletin and he also edits the i-Base treatment guides, a treatment training manual for advocates and ART in pictures: HIV treatment explained.

 Over the years, i-Base copyright-free guides have been translated into many languages.

 He is involved in developing community involvement in clinical research and treatment guidelines.
-He has been on the writing committee for several BHIVA (UK) and EACS (European) guidelines and was a community member of the Drugs Sub Group for London HIV commissioners and on the Drugs Advisory Group for HIV Clinical Reference Group (CRG) for NHS England.
+These include several BHIVA (UK) and EACS (European) guidelines.
+He was a community member of various advisory and commissioning groups for NHS England.

-For two years, he co-co-chaired the European Community Advisory Board (ECAB) and in 2002 cofounded the UK-CAB, which now has over 700 members.
+He has been a member of the European Community Advisory Board (ECAB) since 1997 (and co-chaired from 2002-04) and cofounded the UK-CAB, which now has over 700 members.
 In 2002, he gave evidence to the UK parliamentary health committee on sexual health and in 2016 he contributed to the open discussions at the United Nations in New York on universal access to ART.
 In October 2021 he jointly won the 2021 EACS Award for Excellence in HIV Medicine.

 Simon co-founded HIV i-Base with colleagues from the AIDS Treatment Project in London.
 He had volunteered at ATP and worked in various positions from 1997-2000 including as a peer advocate and director.